LindirQuenya/rpi_AD7705_daq/README.md

 reads data from channel 1 and
 prints it on the screen.

-This program uses DRDY connected to Port 22 and waits for a falling edge on this port to read the data.
+It uses DRDY connected to Port 22 and waits for a falling edge on this port to read the data.
 This is done via interrupts / poll so that this process sleeps until new data becomes